oatsoda/TeePee/README.md

 ### Matching requests

-Add requests that you want to support by using the fluent API to specify as little or as much you want to match one
+Add requests that you want to support by using the fluent API to specify as little or as much you want to match on:

 ```csharp
 teePeeBuilder.ForRequest("https://some.api/path/resource", HttpMethod.Post)